James Atherton (tenor): Early life and career

 Early stage performances as tenor included Beethoven's Missa Solemnis at the Baltimore Symphony Orchestra in 1966 and Madama Butterfly with the Saint Paul Chamber Orchestra in 1971.
 He was a tenor in the Santa Fe Opera from 1973 to 1978.

-1979-1980 were spent in the United Kingdom.
-In the early 1980s he performed in San Francisco, Dallas, Houston and Miami.
+1979 to 1980 were spent in the United Kingdom.
+In the early 1980s, he performed in San Francisco, Dallas, Houston and Miami.

 His last performance at the Metropolitan Opera alongside Tatiana Troyanos, Gwyneth Jones and Aage Haugland, as an Innkeeper in Der Rosenkavalier, took place on September 27, 1985.
 This was his 277th appearance at the MET.